How to Install FFmpeg in Windows 11 for Python Tools

 4. Click “New” then “Browse”.

-5. Navigate to the C: drive, pick the FFmpeg folder, and inside it, the bin folder.Add a program to PATH
+5. Browse to the C: drive, open the FFmpeg folder, and inside it, the bin folder.Add a program to PATH

-6. Click “OK” to wrap up and close all windows.How to run FFmpeg.exe in CMD
+6. Click “OK” to save the changes and close all windows.How to run FFmpeg.exe in CMD

-To make sure FFmpeg is ready to roll, open a new command prompt window (just type cmd in the search bar and hit Enter).
+To make sure FFmpeg is already installed and ready to be used, open a new command prompt window (just type cmd in the search bar and hit Enter).
 Type ffmpeg -version and hit Enter.
 If everything went right, you’ll see info about the FFmpeg version installed on your system.

 Install FFmpeg python Windows 11